enriquegv001/ibm-call4code/README.md

 2. Open communication: Listen, share knowledge, appreciate others and motivate them.
 Keep it simple and always with transparent
 3. Look always for continuous improvement, think big and challenge conventional wisdom
 4. Bias for action: Heuristic decision making + risk
-5. Face issues with EQ and focuse
+5. Face issues with emotional intelligence and focuse
 6. Take responsibility for decisions

 ### Requirements